DataJuggler/DataJuggler.NET.Data/README.md

 # Major Rename - DataJuggler.NET.Data

+12.28.2025: I added a new interface IGridValueProvider.
+This is used by DataJuggler.Blazor.Components.Grid and DataTier.NET.
+Working to make it easy to display data in a grid.

 11.21.2025: This project was updated to .NET 10.
 I renamed this project to DataJuggler.NET.Data so a new version doesn't have to be created every year.
 I had a design flaw in 2019 and went with it for 6 years.